 - The first NFL preseason game Thursday, Aug.
 4. The Las Vegas Raiders will be facing the Jacksonville Jaguars in the NFL Hall of Fame Game in Canton, Ohio.

-- The NFL Regular Season Kickoff on Thursday, Sept.
-8. Generally the first game of the NFL season is hosted by the winners of the previous Super Bowl, which would be the Los Angeles Rams at their home, SoFi Stadium.
+- The NFL Regular Season Kickoff is on Thursday, Sept.
+8. Generally, the first game of the NFL season is hosted by the winners of the previous Super Bowl, which would be the Los Angeles Rams at their home, SoFi Stadium.

 Selling Strategies for NFL Tickets